twosixlabs/armory-library/matrix/README.md

 A custom generator function as a parameter range is effectively equivalent to a dynamic parameter range.
-This is intentional, since generators cannot be rewound and it is often necessary to iterate through the range of values multiple times.
+This is intentional, since generators cannot be rewound and it is often necessary to iterate multiple times through a `matrix` parameter space.
 However, this means that you may need to account for the prior parameter arguments that will be passed to the generator function.

 ```python